essentialkaos/mkcryptpasswd/readme.md

 ### mcryptpasswd

-`mcryptpasswd` is utility for encrypting passwd compatible passwords.
+`mcryptpasswd` is utility for encrypting passwd compatible passwords (can be used for /etc/shadow file).

 #### Installation